prayoadmii/Roblox-Studio-RPC-App/README.md

 3. It's Will Start When You Turn On Computer Now!

 # Q: Where Are Mac Version Of Server?
-**A:** We're Did Not Make The Server Server Side For Macbook
+**A:** We're Did Not Make The Server Side For Macbook

 So You Can Make Your Macbook Version By Your Self...
-The Script I In `Open Suace/`
+The Script I Put It In `Open Suace/`

 # Q: How It Work?
 **A:** On Roblox Plugin We're Use [HTTP Service](https://create.roblox.com/docs/reference/engine/classes/HttpService) To Make It Can Send Game Data To Server App